-The NHERI Summer Institute will be held on June 4-6, 2018 at the University of Texas in San Antonio (UTSA) Downtown Campus.
-K-12 educators, engineers, and researchers who want to learn more about the Natural Hazards Engineering Research (NHERI) community.
+The NHERI Summer Institute will be held in June 29 - July 1 2020 at the University of Texas in San Antonio (UTSA) Downtown Campus.
+K-12 educators, engineers, and researchers who want to learn more about the Natural Hazards Engineering Research (NHERI) community are invited to apply.
 Participants will learn about:

 Preliminary schedule of events:

 During the three days, participants will have opportunities to meet with NHERI PIs, NHERI experimental site representatives, K-12 teachers, and a representative from the National Science Foundation (NSF).
 This creates a platform to discuss research grant proposal ideas and potential partnerships.

 The grant covers travel expenses for a limited number of early career faculty members (i.e., non-tenured professors).
 Associate faculty members are invited to apply, however, preference will be given to early career faculty members.
 International scholars are welcome to apply early to secure approval of travel funds prior to the event.
 Local K-12 educators will also receive a stipend for participating.
 International travel will be evaluated on a case-by-case basis as travel funding allows.

 Thank you for taking the time to complete the NHERI Summer Institute application!
-Funding decisions will be made in March 2018 and you will contacted if you are selected for travel assistance to the NHERI Summer Institute program.
+Funding decisions for the travel stipend will be made in March 2020 and you will contacted if you are selected for travel assistance to the NHERI Summer Institute program.
 Everyone planning to attend the Summer Institute will also need to submit the registration form when it is opened in March, regardless of the travel stipend status.
 You will be returned to the Summer Institute overview page shortly.